Scott31393/linux-tm-4.19.37/Documentation/media/uapi/v4l/pixfmt-v4l2.rst

 	RGB formats in :ref:`rgb-formats`, YUV formats in :ref:`yuv-formats`, and reserved codes in
 	:ref:`reserved-formats`
-    * - __u32
+    * - enum :c:type::`v4l2_field`
       - ``field``
-      - Field order, from enum :c:type:`v4l2_field`.
-        Video images are typically interlaced.
+      - Video images are typically interlaced.
 Applications can request to capture or output only the top or bottom field, or both fields interlaced or sequentially stored in one buffer or alternating in separate buffers.
 Drivers return the actual field order selected.